 Planetarium: We can use this new, state-of-the-art planetarium to show the night sky, talk about the mythology of constellations, or discuss the science behind the night sky.
 Students will learn what stars we can see from Ann Arbor as well as how to tell the time of year from the stars and other useful facts.

-Angell Hall Planetarium
+Angell Hall Observatory and Planetarium

 Solar System: Talk about the planets then have the kids make a scale model of the solar system by holding planets the correct distance from the 'sun'.
 This is to show that planets are not evenly spread out.
 We also show the relative sizes of each planet with each other.